-Technology Supported versions Notes Language version 3.0.X: First supported agent was 4.6.0 2.7.X: First supported agent was 3.8.0 2.6.X: First supported agent was 2.3.0 2.5.X: First supported agent was 2.0.0 See the Ruby Maintenance Branches schedule for specific release dates.
+Technology Supported versions Notes Language version 3.0.X: First supported agent was 4.6.0 2.7.X: First supported agent was 3.8.0 2.6.X: First supported agent was 2.3.0 See the Ruby Maintenance Branches schedule for specific release dates.
 Contrast supports Ruby Long-Term Support (LTS) versions in normal maintenance and sec urity maintenance status.
 Contrast shifts its support for Ruby versions as the working group shifts its LTS windows.
-Not supported: • 2.4.X: Last supported agent was 3.9.1 Application frameworks Rails 5.X - 6.X: First supported agent was 1.0.0 Grape 1.5.X: First supported agent was 4.10.0 Sinatra 2.X and later: First supported agent was 1.0.0 While the agent can still run on Rack-based web frameworks that aren't officially supported, Contrast may produce less-specific findings than it does for supported frameworks.
+Not supported: 2.5.X: Last supported agent was 4.14.1 2.4.X: Last supported agent was 3.9.1 frameworks • Rails 5.X - 6.X: First supported agent was 1.0.0 Grape 1.5.X: First supported agent was 4.10.0 Sinatra 2.X and later: First supported agent was 1.0.0 While the agent can still run on Rack-based web frameworks that aren't officially supported, Contrast may produce less-specific findings than it does for supported frameworks.
 Instead of reporting that a vulnerability occurs in your application code, Contrast may report it within the framework code where it interfaces directly with the Rack methods.
-Not supported: Rails 3.X: Last supported agent was 3.11.0 Rails 4.X: Last supported agent was 3.11.0 Databases MongoDBMysql2PGSQLite3 Contrast doesn't support old or deprecated versions of third-party modules.

-Technology Supported versions Notes Testing environments We test on a matrix of our supported Operating Systems, Application Frameworks, and Web Servers and also run the Ruby Mspec Suite.
+Not supported: Rails 3.X: Last supported agent was 3.11.0 Rails 4.X: Last supported agent was 3.11.0 • MongoDB Mysql2 PG SQLite3 Contrast doesn't support old or deprecated versions of third-party modules.
+Ve test on a matrix of our supported Operating Systems, Application Frameworks, and Web Servers and also run the Ruby Mspec Suite.
 When changes are made, Contrast runs a battery of automated tests to ensure that it detects findings in supported technologies across all supported versions of Ruby.
-In addition to its own testing, Contrast also runs the Ruby Spec Suite against an environment with the agent enabled.
-Web servers Passenger 5.37 and 6.X Puma 3.7 - 5.X Thin 1.7.2 - 1.8.X Unicorn 5.0.X - 6.X
+In addition to its own testing, Contrast also runs the Ruby Spec Suite against an environment with the agent enabled. • Passenger 5.37 and 6.X Puma 3.7 - 5.X Thin 1.7.2 - 1.8.X Unicorn 5.0.X - 6.X